humans-and-machines/Illusion-of-Reasoning/src/inference/README.md

 ---

-## Unified runners
+## Unified runners (canonical CLIs)

-To keep the CLI surface small and consistent, the repository provides unified runners under `src/inference`:
+To keep the CLI surface small and consistent, the repository provides **unified runners** under `src/inference/runners`.
+These are the **canonical entry points** for each domain:

-- `unified_math_runner.py` – entry point for math HF inference.
+- `cli/unified_math.py` – entry point for math HF inference.
-- `unified_carpark_runner.py` – entry point for carpark HF inference.
+- `cli/unified_carpark.py` – entry point for carpark HF inference.
-- `unified_crossword_runner.py` – entry point for crossword HF inference.
+- `cli/unified_crossword.py` – entry point for crossword HF inference.

+Older or more specialized CLIs (for example, `openr1_math_runner.py`, `carpark_inference_runner.py`, and the `*_gateway.py` scripts) are kept for backwards compatibility and niche use cases, but new experiments should start from the unified runners.

-All three use the helpers in `unified_runner_base.py`:
+All three unified runners use the helpers in `runners/unified_runner_base.py`:

 - `parse_math_args`, `parse_carpark_args`, `parse_crossword_args` – construct and parse task-specific CLI arguments (dataset, model, sampling, budgets, output).
 - `run_math_main(backend_cls, argv=None)` – run math_core on a dataset using the provided backend class (usually `HFBackend`).